DQHDQH05/Kaggle_House_Prices_Advanced_Regression_Techniques/README.md

 1. Keep all instances (rows)
 2. Delete features if >50% NA and NAs don't have meanings
 3. KNN to fill resting NA values based on other value of this feature?
 Or use mean/median values?
-4. convert all categorical features to dummy variables
+4. convert all categorical features to dummies